 This guide covers the difference between single and double opt-in, why it's important to use some form of double opt-in with your lists and signup forms, and how to set a list in Klaviyo to single opt-in.
-The ability to make a list single opt-in is disabled by default and not displayed in all Klaviyo accounts.
+Lists are set to double opt-in by default in all Klaviyo accounts.
 We strongly caution against using single opt-in on any of your lists unless you have a specific use case that calls for it.

 Double opt-in is a process through which a new subscriber must confirm their subscription before being subscribed to a given list.
 It is the same for both email and SMS subscribers.

 When a Klaviyo list has double opt-in enabled, new subscribers will receive a confirmation message immediately after signing up.
 This message will prompt them to confirm their subscription.
 Only subscribers who confirm their subscription will be successfully added to the list.
 Learn how to review and edit opt-in related pages for a list.